Already volunteered? Please fill out a feedback form. Thanks for your service!

 Millinocket, ME 04462

 The Baxter State Park Adopt-A-Trail Program is accepting applications for the 2023-2024 season.
 The Adopt-a-Trail Program is a great opportunity for both volunteers and the Park.
 There are many volunteers that would like to give back to the Park that has brought them many great memories and this program gives the volunteer ownership of the maintenance of a selected trail.
 Trail Adopters have the opportunity to work more independently on an adopted trail of their choice during multiple visits throughout the season.
 The contributions that Trail Adopters bring to the Park allow for the necessary basic maintenance of trails to keep corridors open and blazed, and to prevent further erosion.
 These types of contributions and support allow our trail crews time to concentrate on other technical projects.

-Volunteers spend one-day training with the Baxter State Park Trail Specialists on June 1, 2019, National Trails Day in early June.
+- Volunteers spend one-day training with the Baxter State Park Trail staff on a Saturday around National Trails Day in early June.
 The 2023 Adopt-a-Trail training is scheduled for Saturday June 10th.